oroce/Appcelerator-jQuery-Like-Ajax/README.md

 TODO

 ### Note
-This is part one of my projects, to port Backbonejs into Appcelerator.
+This is one of my projects, to port Backbonejs into Appcelerator.